-Figure B-5-d

-Class Size Experience in Undergraduate First Year Courses

-Fall & Winter Enrolments from 2007 to 2012
+Figure B-5-d Class Size Experience in Undergraduate First Year Courses Fall & Winter Enrolments from 2007 to 2013

-The chart below indicates the distribution of first year course enrolment according to four selected class size ranges over the last six years.
+The chart below indicates the distribution of first year course enrolment according to four selected class size ranges.

-- Values of 4% or less are not labeled. - 2.
-Weighted enrolment expressed in Full Course Equivalents (FCEs).
+- 1. Source: Government, Institutional and Community Relations reported on data compiled from ROSI. - 2.
+Values of 4% or less are not labeled. - Weighted enrolment expressed in Full Course Equivalents (FCEs).
 Enrolment in half-credit courses is counted as 0.5 per student.
-Enrolment in full-credit courses is counted as 1.0 per student. - 3.
-Source: Government, Institutional and Community Relations reported on data compiled from ROSI.
+Enrolment in full-credit courses is counted as 1.0 per student.

-Figure B-5-e

-Class Size Experience in Undergraduate Fourth Year Courses

-Fall & Winter Enrolments from 2007 to 2012
+Figure B-5-e Class Size Experience in Undergraduate Fourth Year Courses Fall & Winter Enrolments from 2007 to 2013

-The chart below indicates the distribution of fourth year course enrolment according to four selected class size ranges over the last six years.
+The chart below indicates the distribution of fourth year course enrolment according to four selected class size ranges.

-- 1. Values of 4% or less are not labeled. - Weighted enrolment expressed in FCEs.
+- 1. Source: Government, Institutional and Community Relations reported on data compiled from ROSI. - 2.
+Values of 4% or less are not labeled. - Weighted enrolment expressed in FCEs.
 Enrolment in half-credit courses is counted as 0.5 per student.
-Enrolment in full-credit courses is counted as 1.0 per student. - 3.
-Source: Government, Institutional and Community Relations reported on data compiled from ROSI.
+Enrolment in full-credit courses is counted as 1.0 per student.